Estiphan Panoussi: Lecturer, professor and scholar

-From 1964-1966 Panoussi was instructor for oriental philology and philosophy at the University of Giessen and the University of Marburg and from 1967-1973 assistant professor at the Free University of Berlin.
-From 1972-1989 Panoussi taught as professor at the University of Tehran, from 1978 to 1983 at the University of Utah, from 1989-1992 at the Catholic University of Eichstätt-Ingolstadt and from 1992-2000 at the University of Gothenburg.
-From 1997-1998 and from 2000-2002 he was visiting scholar at the Harvard University, Department of Near Eastern Languages and Cultures invited by Wolfhart Heinrichs.After retirement (Emeritius of the University of Gothenburg) in the year 2000 he still teach as adjunct instructor philosophy and oriental philology at the Antelope Valley College in Lancaster, California.
+From 1964 to 1966 Panoussi was instructor for oriental philology and philosophy at the University of Giessen and the University of Marburg and from 1967 to 1973 assistant professor at the Free University of Berlin.
+From 1972 to 1989 Panoussi taught as professor at the University of Tehran, from 1978 to 1983 at the University of Utah, from 1989 to 1992 at the Catholic University of Eichstätt-Ingolstadt and from 1992 to 2000 at the University of Gothenburg.
+From 1997 to 1998 and from 2000 to 2002 he was visiting scholar at the Harvard University, Department of Near Eastern Languages and Cultures invited by Wolfhart Heinrichs.After retirement (Emeritius of the University of Gothenburg) in the year 2000 he still teach as adjunct instructor philosophy and oriental philology at the Antelope Valley College in Lancaster, California.

 Research and work

 In addition to research projects on the relations between occidental, Persian and Indian philosophy, Aramaic philology (especially the dying Neo-Aramaic Senaya language) Panoussi established together with Rudolf Macúch the new research field of New Syriac, which is represented by the monograph: the Neusyrische Chrestomathie (“New Syriac Chrestomathy”), 1974 together with Rudolf Macúch.
 Panoussi developed the first Latin-Persian Dictionary and together with Wolfgang Heinrichs (Harvard University) conducted the research project The Christian Senaya Dialect of Neo-Aramaic: Text, Grammer and Dictionary.